Need Support?

 Exploring the Benefits of Bushing Bearings

-Material choice significantly influences sleeve bearing performance, affecting factors like strength, elasticity, and friction coefficient.
+Material choice significantly influences plain bearing performance, affecting factors like strength, elasticity, and friction coefficient.
 Metal, ceramic, composites, and plastic are common options.
-Cast or sintered metal bushings work effectively under hydrodynamic conditions with hard steel shafts, but may be too noisy for some applications.
+Cast or sintered metal bushings work well with hard steel shafts in hydrodynamic conditions.
+However, they may be too noisy for some uses.

 To make sleeve bearings self-lubricating, a compound layer is applied.
 This guarantees smooth operation and prolongs the bushing's lifespan.
 External lubrication can further enhance wear resistance and reduce friction.
 Additional grooves inside the surface can serve as lubricant reservoirs.